datadryad/dryad-app/documentation/zenodo_integration/delayed_jobs.md

 ## I want to go fix a number of failed Zenodo submissions.
 How?
 1. Go to the *Datasets > Zenodo Submissions* option in the UI as a superuser.
-2. ssh into the server and restart the delayed job daemon likw `sudo cdlsysctl restart delayed_job` just to be sure old stuff is cleared out and it's running well.
+2. ssh into the server and restart the delayed job daemon `sudo systemctl start delayed_job` just to be sure old stuff is cleared out and it's running well.
 3. Go to the `delayed_jobs` table in the database and look for items that show `SIGTERM` or `Execution expired` I believe in the `last error` column but it may be another column.
 Remove these records from the table.